Thairo Estrada Player Props: Giants vs. Cardinals

-The San Francisco Giants, including Thairo Estrada (.244 batting average in his past 10 games), battle starting pitcher Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+On Tuesday, Thairo Estrada (.286 on-base percentage in past 10 games, 56 points below season-long percentage) and the San Francisco Giants face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 7:45 PM ET.

-He hit two homers in his previous appearance (going 2-for-4) in his last game against the Cubs.
+He had a hitless showing in his previous game (0-for-4) against the Cardinals.

 Thairo Estrada Game Info & Props vs. the Cardinals